callummcdougall/Fundamentals/README.md

 * Working with [weights and biases](https://wandb.ai/site) to optimise hyperparameters
 * Implementing your own backpropagation mechanism

+The exercises exist in two forms: as self-contained Colab notebooks (links below), and in this GitHub repo (accessible via the [Streamlit homepage](https://fundamentals.streamlit.app/) which reads from this repo).
+Streamlit also allows you to publish webpages, so you can access that link to go to the Streamlit app homepage, and read all the same content from this README there.

 <img src="https://raw.githubusercontent.com/callummcdougall/Fundamentals/main/images/prereqs.png" width=450>

 ## How you should use this material